rishops/planventure/planventure-api/PROMPTS.md

 ### Commit Your Changes

-Use Source Control and Copilot to create a commit message.
+Use Source Control and Gemini Code Assist to create a commit message.

 ## Step 4: Trip Routes

 ### Create Trip Routes Blueprint

-In Copilot Edits, type:
+In GCA chat, type:
 ```
 Create Trip routes blueprint with CRUD operations
 ```